-Last March, as I walked through the new Special Kids building under construction, I was so overcome with emotion.
+In March of 2014, as I walked through the new Special Kids building under construction, I was so overcome with emotion.
 It was indescribable how it felt to see those framed out walls and envision all the rooms and think of all the children and families who will be served.
 I’ve said many times that God performs miracles every day on Arnette Street and there I was standing in the biggest miracle of them all.

 I have asked God for a lot of things in my life…

 Protection, peace, guidance, but that building is the boldest, most outrageous thing I have ever dared to ask of God.
 I had no doubt He could do it, but I greatly underestimated how masterfully He would carry out His plans.
 It’s funny how quickly things can come to mind.
-I suddenly had this thought that I was there in that moment because of four things…a book, a hurtful comment, a prayer and a pair of running shoes.
+I suddenly had this thought that I was there in that moment because of four things…a book, a hurtful comment, a prayer, and a pair of running shoes.
 It sounds odd, but it’s true.

 I love to read.

-11 years ago, I was reading The Purpose Driven Life.
+Many years ago, I was reading The Purpose Driven Life.
 I love to read.
 I can read fiction all day long, but non-fiction is another matter.
 The ADD kicks in and I just can’t focus.
 I’ve read the first few chapters of dozens of non-fiction books, but I have finished very few.
 This particular book I devoured.

 During that time, a friend told me in front of several people that I was selfish for all the time I spent running because it took me away from my husband and children.
-That was a nice public gut punch with a side of mother guilt.
+That was a nice public gut-punch with a side of mother guilt.
 I tried to brush it off in the moment, but when I was alone in my car I cried.
 There was truth to what she said.
 I did spend a lot of time running, but was it selfish if my husband supported and encouraged it?
 Was it selfish if we were out running as a family?